Stop believing privilege is the key to early retirement

 I chose not to saddle myself with debt - Aside from a reasonable home mortgage, I made the decision not to spend money that I did not have.
 While I made plenty of poor financial decisions in a previous life, most financial decisions were made after acquiring the funding to support the choice.
 Sometimes, that would mean that I had to wait several weeks to accumulate the necessary cash before making a purchase.

-I want ER bad enough to adjust my lifestyle – Pure and simple, if people refuse to do what it takes to accomplish their goals, then life probably won’t feel as happy or satisfying.
+I wanted to retire bad enough to adjust my lifestyle - Pure and simple, if people refuse to do what it takes to accomplish their goals, then life probably won't feel as happy or satisfying.
 I want early retirement bad enough to do some of the uncomfortable things necessary to make it happen, like downgrading our TV service, foregoing the yearly cell phone upgrades, cooking at home rather than going out to eat and finding cheap entertainment options (hello hiking!).